Analysis | Luke Walton might be the only NBA coach on a true hot seat entering the season

 Zoom out, and it’s clear that the daily trials of the past two seasons have left a major mark on the coaching profession: 16 teams — more than half the league — have changed coaches in the 19 months since the March 11, 2020, shutdown, with the New Orleans Pelicans and Indiana Pacers each executing two changes during that period.
-Meanwhile, mainstays like Rick Carlisle, Brad Stevens and Terry Stotts all moved on this summer, leaving just five coaches who have been with their current franchises since April 2018.
+Meanwhile, mainstays such as Rick Carlisle, Brad Stevens and Terry Stotts all moved on this summer, leaving just five coaches who have been with their current franchises since April 2018.

 Even by the NBA’s cutthroat and impatient standards, that’s an awful lot of turnover in a short amount of time.
-So much, in fact, that the carousel seems destined to slow down this season as the mostly vaccinated league seeks a return to normalcy.
+So much, in fact, that the carousel seems destined to slow this season as the mostly vaccinated league seeks a return to normalcy.

 There has been one notable upside to all the activity: Seven Black coaches were hired this summer, bringing the league’s total to 13, up from just four in September 2020.
 Among those hires were Chauncey Billups (Portland Trail Blazers), Jason Kidd (Dallas Mavericks) and Ime Udoka (Boston Celtics), all of whom now lead winning organizations with superstars in place.
 The National Basketball Players Association has long advocated for increased representation in the coaching ranks, and those efforts appear to have paid off.